lydia1980lydia/NSClient-Android/README.md

  - Any other features there?

  NS Client can emulate xDrip app if you don't have physical device available.
-It supports xDrip extension for DanaApp too (OpenAPS implementation for DanaR pump)
+It supports xDrip extension for DanaAps too (OpenAPS implementation for DanaR pump)

  - Some examples?